tangentsoft/pidp8i/doc/os8-run.md

     # MACREL is enabled by default with no settings.
     # We need to avoid patching FUTIL in that default case
-    # So we have to set a disablement of that action by
+    # So we have to set a disablement of that action
-    # default as well.
+    # Conditional on macrel default as well.

     begin default macrel
     disable futil_patch